you are being redirected

 czech republic

 Convertible loans for LLCs are not explicitly regulated under Czech law [NB: it is regulated for joint-stock companies].
 Therefore, they must be carefully structured to ensure enforceability and reduce related risks.
-These are the most common requirements and conditions within investments in start-up companies: (i) due date; (ii) interest rate (mostly 5 – 10 %); (iii) terms and conditions of conversion of the loan to the share; (iv) amount of the maximum possible valuation of the company.
+The most common requirements and conditions within investments in start-up companies are: (i) due date; (ii) interest rate; (iii) terms and conditions of conversion of the loan to the share (typically upon qualified financing, maturity and early conversion in change-of-control-like events); (iv) amount of the minimum and maximum possible valuation of the company; and (v) rights to be attached to the investor's share following the conversion (such as liquidation preference).

-The conversion itself is typically structured by means of a monetary capital increase (with the investor being obliged to subscribe for the newly issued share), whereby the loan will be set-off against the amount of the capital increase.
+The conversion itself is typically structured by means of a monetary capital increase combined with equity capital contribution (příplatek mimo základní kapitál), with the investor being obliged to subscribe for the newly issued share, whereby the loan will be set-off against the amount of the capital increase and equity capital contribution.

 poland

-Convertible loans for LLCs are not explicitly regulated under Polish law.
-Therefore, they must be carefully structured to ensure enforceability and reduce related risks, e.g. tax-related risks.
+Convertible loans (CLAs) for LLCs are not explicitly regulated under Polish law, so they must be carefully structured to ensure enforceability and mitigate related risks, such as tax-related risks.

 romania